THINGS TO REMEMBER WHEN BOOKING EventS WITH BROWN BEAR SOUND

 HOW MANY WATTS IS YOUR SYSTEM?

 What is a watt anyway?
 It's a unit of measure of electrical power consumption.
 It is NOT a volume level.
 So why does this question come up so much?
 Judging a speaker's maximum sound level by it's wattage rating is akin to estimating a car's top speed by it's fuel economy.
 A speaker's function is fairly simple.
 A speaker converts electrical signals into acoustical energy: sound.
 By moving back and forth, the speaker increases and decreases the air pressure in front of it thus creating sound waves.
 A speaker is simply a motor (cone and coil) actracted or repelled to a permanent magnet, in relation to a fluctuating electrical signal input.
-In live sound, this signal starts as sound waves, converted to an electrical signal by a very similar motor (a microphone capsule).
-Once the sound waves are turned into electrical signals, they are amplified, equalized, manipulated in various ways, and then combined into a signal that drives the speaker.
-This electrical signal is not constant in amplitude, but rather is a series of short bursts of energy.
+In live sound, this signal starts as sound waves, converted to an electrical signal by a very similar - yet much smaller - motor (a microphone capsule).
+Once the sound waves are turned into electrical signals, they are amplified, equalized, manipulated in various ways in an audio mixer, and then combined into a signal that is strong enough to drives the speaker movement.
+This electrical signal is not constant in amplitude, but rather is a series of short bursts of energy cruising along with the rhythm of the input music.

 As far as electrical motors go, speakers are fairly inefficient at transferring electricity to acoustic energy, with the wasted energy being turned into heat.
-When installed in a cabinet, the efficiency (or sensitivity) is rated as dB/1w/1m.
-This means a speaker with a 99dB sensitivity produces 99 decibels of sound pressure, measured at 1 meter from the speaker, with 1 watt electrical input.
-For every doubling of wattage, you gain 3dB of volume.
-A speaker will also have a power handling rating, which is a measure of how much power can be applied to the coil before it is permanently damaged or the speaker moves too far out of the permanent magnet field (excursion).
+It requires significantly more energy to recreate lower (bass) frequencies than higher (treble) frequencies of music.
+For events without the need for low-frequency support (perhaps a training seminar, awards ceremony or wedding reception), the lack of need for ultra-low bass response in the system will drastically reduce the overall energy required to loudly reproduce it with faithful accuracy.
+When installed in a cabinet, the efficiency of a speaker (or sensitivity) is rated as dB/1w/1m.
+This means a speaker with a 99dB/1w/1m sensitivity produces 99 decibels of sound pressure, measured at 1 meter from the speaker, with 1 watt electrical input.
+For every doubling of wattage, you gain 3dB of acoustic volume.
+A speaker will also have a power handling rating, which is a measure of how much power (watts) can be applied to the coil before it is permanently damaged or the speaker moves too far out of the permanent magnet field (excursion).
 A "peak" power handling number would be like moving your hand across a candle flame.
 Yes, it's hot, but because you don't hold your hand over the flame for long you aren't burned.
 A "continuous" power handling number would be similar to holding your hand over that same flame.
 The same speaker might have a 300 watt continuous rating, and a 1,200 watt peak rating.
 So what number do we use?

 If a speaker has a continuous power rating of 500 watts, and a rated efficiency of 99dB/1w/1m, then applying 300 watts continuous of electrical signal would predictably produce a continuous sound level of 126dB at 1 meter (since 550 watts is 27dBW, added to the sensitivity).
 Now what if we had a speaker that was rated at 104dB/1w/1m with a continuous power handling of 200 watts?
 200 watts is 23dbW, added to the sensitivity of 104dB/1w/1m, and we would predictably produce a continuous sound level of 127dB at 1 meter.
 In this example, the 200w speaker is actually louder than the 500w speaker, while consuming less electricity.
 Wouldn't this be a favourable characteristic, especially if the entire system needs to run on a single 20A power circuit?
 The other speaker would make a better space heater, but that's not why we brought it to the event in the first place.
-Adding drivers (more speakers) increases efficiency, but only if they can be positioned close enough to each other for their sound waves to sum coherently.
+Adding drivers (more speakers) increases efficiency, but only if they can be positioned close enough to each other for their sound waves to sum coherently, which is simple with low frequency cabinets (subwoofers) but increasingly difficult with the middle and high frequencies without reducing overall clarity and intelligibility.

 Another important part of this equation is the loss of sound over distance.
 I think I can confidently say that most people would agree that things are quieter when they are further away.
 A perfect point-source of sound, outdoors with nothing for the sound to bounce off of, loses sound pressure at a rate of 6dB for every doubling of distance.
 So if the speaker can produce 140dB at 1m, then at 2m it would be 134dB; at 4m it would be 128dB; and at 8m it would be 122dB.
 There are other factors at play here, such as the effects of boundaries (think the walls and ceiling of a room), and high frequency losses through air depending on temperature and humidity, but those are the general rules that we have to deal with in nature.